madprops/gifmaker/README.md

 `LEFT` is the padding from the left edge.

+`RIGHT` is the padding from the right edge.

 `TOP` is the padding from the top edge.

+`BOTTOM` is the padding from the bottom edge.

+You only need to define `LEFT` or `RIGHT`, not both.

+You only need to define `TOP` or `BOTTOM`, not both.

-If these are not set then the text is placed in the center.
+If these are not set then the text is placed at the center.

 `SIZE` and `THICK` modify the text's size and thickness.